harshhgithub/JourniQ/README.md

 <h2 id="features">🚀 Features</h2>

 - **AI-Powered Travel Plans** — Generate personalized travel itineraries and hotel recommendations using Google Generative AI.
 - **Dynamic Place Information** — View detailed information and photos of places and hotels using Google Places API.
+- **Explore More Nearby** — Discover nearby attractions and points of interest around your chosen destination.
+- **Weather Forecast Integration** — Get a 7-day weather forecast to plan your activities better.
 - **User Authentication** — Secure login with Google OAuth.
 - **Interactive UI** — Clean, user-friendly, and responsive interface designed with TailwindCSS.
 - **Data Storage** — Save and manage user trips in Firebase Firestore.
 - **Travel Itineraries** — Daily plans including attractions, timings, and ticket pricing.
 - **Estimated Cost Breakdown** — Get a clear budget overview with categorized costs (flights, hotels, meals, activities, and total).
 - **Itinerary PDF Export** — Download your trip plan and cost breakdown as a professional PDF.
 - **Flight Search** — Find the best flight options for your destination.

 <br>